nturaga/bioc-galaxy-integration/README.md

 4. *Command* - The R command executed by Galaxy via the R interpreter
 5. *Tests* - Input/output parameters needed to test the R command
 6. *Help* - Describes the R/Bioconductor tool
-7. *Citations* - references cited using, for example, a DOI or a BibTeX entry
+7. *Citations* - References cited using, for example, a DOI or a BibTeX entry

 The second component needed for integrating an R/Bioconductor tool is a **Custom R file** which establishes the R environment and informs Galaxy what R command(s) to execute.
+This file contains three important sections (described in detail below):

+1. *Header information*
+2. *Parameter handling*
+3. *R commands* - Code developed to execute the desired analysis

 The third component needed for integrating an R/Bioconductor tool is a **Tool dependency file** in XML format.
 This file informs Galaxy where to find the required tool dependencies needed to execute the Custom R file.

 The fourth component needed for integrating an R/Bioconductor tool is a **Test data** directory which includes data file(s) intended as input to test the R script and any expected output data file(s).

-An example *Tool definition file*, *Custom R file*, *Tool dependencies file*, and *Test data directory* for an R/Bioconductor tool that enumerates k-mers in a fastq file is available in [paper_supp_files](https://github.com/nturaga/bioc-galaxy-integration/paper_supp_files/).
+An example *Tool definition file*, *Custom R file*, *Tool dependencies file*, and *Test data directory* for an R/Bioconductor tool that enumerates k-mers in a fastq file is available in [Kmer_enumerate_tool](https://github.com/nturaga/bioc-galaxy-integration/paper_supp_files/).
 This tool will subsequently be referred to as "Kmer_enumerate" and will be referenced throughout the remaining sections of this guide.

 Additional resources for Galaxy tool development can be found here:
 - [Official Galaxy Tool Wiki](https://wiki.galaxyproject.org/Admin/Tools/)